kelvin-damian/alx-system_engineering-devops/0x00-shell_basics/README.md

-Deleting the directory my_first_directory that is in the /tmp directory
+changing the working directory to the previous one